KevinMugele/enigma/README.md

 * Able to use today's date if no date is provided
 * Able to decrypt a message with a known key
 * Able to decrypt a message using a known date or today's date
-## Future Enhancements:
-* Crack the key for a message if the key is not known
+* Able to crack the key for a message and decrypt it

 ## Self Evaluation
 | Functionality | Object Oriented Programming | Ruby Conventions and Mechanics | Test Driven Development |
 | ------------- |:---------------------------:| ------------------------------:|------------------------:|